Brucellar Discitis

 2. Brucellar Spondylodiscitis

-The most common spinal manifestation of brucellosis, involving both disc and adjacent vertebral endplates; often accompanied by vertebral edema and endplate erosion on imaging ScienceDirectMDPI.
+The most common spinal manifestation of brucellosis, involving both disc and adjacent vertebral endplates; often accompanied by vertebral and endplate erosion on imaging ScienceDirectMDPI.

-3. Localized Spinal Brucellosis
+3. Spinal Brucellosis

-Osteomyelitis restricted to the anterior discovertebral junction, causing focal endplate destruction and early disc space narrowing; may progress if untreated MDPI.
+restricted to the anterior discovertebral junction, causing focal endplate destruction and early disc space narrowing; may progress if untreated MDPI.

 4. Diffuse Spinal Brucellosis